spelunky-fyi/Playlunky/README.md

 * Mod Management
     * Loads mods from the `Mods/Packs` folder, where each folder is one mod
     * Users can specify priority of mods using the `Mods/Packs/load_order.txt` file (useful in case multiple mods replace the same asset)
+    * On first load:
+        * zip files get extracted into their own mod folders
+        * the files in the mod folder are reorganized to align with the games original structure
-    * On first load all png files are automatically converted to dds, so mods can be distributed as usual (mods store a small database to catch when they get updated)
+        * all png files are automatically converted to dds, so mods can be distributed as usual (mods store a small database to catch when they get updated)
+        * stickers and journal entries are generated from character mods